Mahesh Desai: Career

 He has held urology and endourology positions both at the national and international levels.
 He was declared the president of the Society International d'Urologie (SIU) at the 31st World Congress held in Berlin, Germany.
 He is also the president-elect of The Endourological Society.
 He is the elected president of the Asian Society of Endourology.
 He was the president of the Urological Society of India, chairman of the Endourology Education Training Site Committee of Endourology Society Inc, and a member of the International Committee of American Urological Association.
 Desai is also the first Indian to become a member of the American Association of Genitourinary Surgeons.

-Desai created the Centre for Robotic Surgery, a specialty technological initiative where a robot is used to perform nephro-urological surgeries.
-Desai's research interests are Endo-Urology with Special interest in Urolithiasis, Ultrasonography in Urology, Kidney Transplantation, Pediatric Urology, Urologic Oncology and Prostate cancer.
+Desai created the Centre for Robotic Surgery, a specialty technological initiative where a robot is used to perform nephro-urological (kidney & bladder) surgeries.
+Desai's research interests are endourology with special interest in urolithiasis, ultrasonography in urology, kidney transplantation, pediatric urology, urologic oncology and prostate cancer.